binarykitchen/videomail-for-ninja-forms/readme.txt

 2. Once you have assembled a form and preview it, any browser will ask for webcam access first.

 == Upgrade Notice ==

+= 3.11.2 (11 Jun 2022) =

+*Tasks:*
+* Tested everything on latest WordPress v6.0.0 and works well

+*Change:*
+* Upgraded all internal libraries, especially Videomail-Client on npm (they come with lots of stability fixes)

 = 3.11.1 (28 Aug 2021) =